HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-c-bridge.md

 The main ones will be described below.

 ### Create offline `xPriv` Key
-This will likely be the first interaction between the Hathor environment with the Dinamo HSM, generating the extended private key of a wallet.
+This will likely be the first interaction between the Hathor environment and the Dinamo HSM, generating the extended private key of a wallet.

 A simple command will be sent to the HSM requesting the creation of an `xPriv` with the key name where it should be stored.
 No response is expected on success.